ongov/Digital-Service-Standard/README.md

 * emailing us at [digital.standard@ontario.ca](mailto:digital.standard@ontario.ca)
 * forking our [GitHub repository](https://github.com/ontario-digital/Digital-Service-Standard)

+The Ontario Government provide goods and services that benefit citizens and works to solve collective problems.
+This is done by making and enforcing laws, collecting taxes and creating rules, regulations and licenses.
+When any of these activities are provided through the Internet, they are considered digital services.
+This includes online information about government activities as well as transactions to apply for licenses and follow rules and regulations.

 ## Email guidelines

 * Send plain text formats like text files, Word documents and Google docs